Growth Habit: Tall growing woody, multi-stemmed, shrub or small tree up to 6 m. With grey-green leaves on a spreading canopy with drooping branches.

 - Tree Lucerne has been used successfully to fix nitrogen in degraded soils.

-For further information on Tree Lucerne contact the Department of Primary Industry, Water and Environment, Tasmania, or Forestry Tasmania.
+For further information on Tree Lucerne contact the Department of Primary Industry, Parks, Water and Environment, Tasmania, or Forestry Tasmania.

 - Grubbing.
 Remove manually when soil is wet.
 This is best for seedlings and small bushes.